Does ActiveExit require product activation or license validation?

 Yes, you can use the same license key, provided that you are installing it on no more computers than included in your license.
 Please refer to the file License.rtf (installed along with other files of ActiveExit) for the detailed description of the terms of using this software on more than one computer.

-If you use ActiveExit for the personal purposes (not related to your business or employment), then no license key is needed: the personal use license is already included in the file that you have downloaded from our web site.
+If you use ActiveExit at home, on a personal computer that you don't use for any business-related tasks, then no license key is needed: the personal use license is already included in the file that you have downloaded from our web site.

 IMPORTANT: When entering your license information, make sure you are entering the Licensed To name and the license key exactly as they are shown on your license certificate, including all capitalization and punctuation.
 Otherwise, ActiveExit may not accept the license key or may not register your information properly.
 You may wish to copy and paste the name and key from our message into the form, to avoid typos.